top of page

 Bringing Awareness To Personal Triggers And Offering Self-Compassion

-I don’t like the word ‘triggered’ but I had such a crystal clear example of this happening to me this week, so I'm taking a minute to unpick what's going on and offer myself some compassion and breathing space.
+I don’t like the word ‘triggered’ but I had such a crystal clear example of this happening to me this week, so I'm taking a minute to unpack what's going on and offer myself some compassion and breathing space.
 This is not ‘here and now’ stuff, it’s a reminder of old wounds.
 I shared this on Instagram and it really resonated with people so I've gone into more detail here, in case it helps anyone else notice when triggers come up for them.
 Bringing awareness to what's going on is a hugely helpful first step:

 I’ve had a week of not feeling seen or heard - of feeling unimportant.
 Someone prioritised a lot of other things above my feelings, and were well within their rights to do so.
 But it still really hurts.